Wavelet-Harmonic Integration Methods: Introduction

-many times.
-Here $N_\text{DM}$ is the number of DM particle models, i.e.~the number of $m_\chi$ values times the number of $F_\text{DM}$ form factors to test; $N_{\mathcal R}$ is the number of detector orientations; $N_{g_\chi}$ is the number of lab-frame DM velocity distributions $g_\chi$, i.e.~the number of values of the Earth velocity $\vec v_E(t)$ times the number of distinct galactic-frame DM distributions; and $N_{f_S}$ is the number of detector form factors $f_S^2$ to be tested.
+many times, where $N_{\mathcal R}$ is the number of detector orientations; $N_\text{DM}$ is the number of DM particle models, i.e.~the number of $m_\chi$ values times the number of $F_\text{DM}$ form factors to test; $N_{g_\chi}$ is the number of lab-frame DM velocity distributions $g_\chi$, i.e.~the number of values of the Earth velocity $\vec v_E(t)$ times the number of distinct galactic-frame DM distributions; and $N_{f_S}$ is the number of detector form factors $f_S^2$ to be tested.

+For $g_\chi$ models with no analytic description, we must also evaluate $\eta(\vec q, E, \vec v_E, m_\chi)$ for every relevant combination of variables and parameters.
+This can be a substantial addition to the computational difficulty: \eqref{eta:vecdef} must be evaluated